sigsum/sigsum/design.md

 #### 4.3 - What is the point of the submit token?
-The submit token, and associated rate limit public key registered in DNS, helpd log operators combat spam.
+The submit token, and associated rate limit public key registered in DNS, help log operators combat spam.
 By verifying that every signer controls a domain name that is aware of their public key, rate limits can be applied per registered domain (e.g, using
 <https://publicsuffix.org/list/>).
 You would need a large number of